VolkanSah/VolkanSah/README.md

 ## Learn Hacking

-For educational and ethical purposes only.
+For educational and ethical purposes only (more soon).

 ### Offensive